sethgabrielbrady/sethgabrielbrady/README.md

 ## 📬 Contact

-Feel free to reach out to me at [your-email@example.com](mailto:sethgabrielbrady@gmail.com) for any questions or feedback.
+Feel free to [email me](mailto:sethgabrielbrady@gmail.com) for any questions or feedback.

 ## 📜 License